 That explains the MAGA’s all supporting the Ol’ Pussy Grabber’s inhumane immigrant policies while bragging about all their “Christian” beliefs and morals and behavior and shit.
 They not only believe the Ol’ Pussy Grabber’s lies, they believe their own lies about why his lies is okay to believe.
 That there is called motivated reasoning and that is fucked up.
 But, why would god make us so fucked up?

-Now, it is all fun and games to laugh at conservative Christian voters as they die of cancer because they consistently vote to condemn themselves to live in Cancer Fucking Ally.
+Now, it is all fun and games to laugh at conservative Christian voters as they die of cancer because they consistently vote for the likes of politicians like Bobby Jindal who condemn them to live in Cancer Fucking Ally.
 If it weren’t so sad, that shit right there would be comedy gold.
 Watching Sarah Fuckedupbee Sanders getting tossed from a restaurant is great entertainment.
 It positively drips in ridiculey, snarky, sarcasticky, profaney contempt, don’t it?
 God that is good, ain’t it?
 Just a minute.
 Just a minute.
 I’ve got to ride another lap on my high horse.
 Just give me a minute before I hafta get down off this here high horse, okay?

 We all feel much more warmly toward each other when we swap conservative Christian voters is so dumb stories, right?
 We can reaffirm our shared moral orientation.
 We can paint the other side as being wholly wrong — and gottamn it, they are with this immigration bullshit — and our side as being wholly right.
 It feels good.